Akoushal/CurrencyConverter/Readme.md

 #  Features
-•     OpenWeatherAPI to fetch weather information of 16 days
+•     Using RevolutApi to fetch rates for currencies
-•     TopView Displays weather information of current day
+•     All the rates are displayed in a tableview.
+Top row of the table signifies the base currency.
-•     TableView displaying weather information of next 15 days
+•     Base currency can be changed by tapping any row of the tableview.
+Tapped row becomes the base currency and              rates are fetched based on new base currency.

 # Architecture Used
-## MVVM-C - Model View ViewModel with Coordinator
+MVVM-C - Model View ViewModel with Coordinator

 # Requirements
 •    iOS 11.4+